Commonplace architecture

 AGENTS.md ← project control-plane file (from AGENTS.md.template)

 The shipped library sits under kb/commonplace/ as a single boundary the user treats as read-only.
-The user's own collections (kb/notes/, kb/reference/, kb/instructions/) are peers to the library at the top level of kb/, starting empty except for a minimal COLLECTION.md template.
+The user's own collections (kb/notes/, kb/reference/, kb/instructions/) are peers to the library at the top level of kb/.
+They start without user-authored artifacts but with a minimal COLLECTION.md contract and a curated README.md landing.
 Shared global types stay at top-level kb/types/ so both the library and the user's own types can reference them with invariant absolute paths.

 Surface by role